andersfischernielsen/Traktor-Transition-Finder/README.md

 #### [Download](https://raw.githubusercontent.com/andersfischernielsen/TraktorAutoNextSong/master/TraktorAutoNextSong.zip)

+## How to Use
+- Open the app and click the button to find your Traktor collection.
+- Browse to the location of your collection.nml file.
+- Let the app analyse the collection.
+- Drag a file from the song list in Traktor into the app to get a list of possible transitions from the song.

 ## Building
 The app consists of a F# backend handling parsing the Traktor 2 collection, and serving results via HTTP and JSON to the Electron frontend.